devnull850/obfuscation/self_modify/README.md

 # Self Modifying Code

+This program demonstrates the use of self modifying code to obscure static analysis of the source and binary.
+A quick glance of the foo function looks like it should simply print the string literal, "The quick brown fox jumped over the lazy sleeping dog."
+When one compiles and then runs the executable, "Hello, World!" is printed to the terminal.

 ```
 void foo(void) {
     puts("The quick brown fox jumped over the lazy sleeping dog.");
 }
 ```

+The byte array seen below is the key to printing "Hello, World!"
+It contains the raw binary bytes for the x86 machine instructions to print "Hello, World!" to the terminal.

 ```
 const unsigned char BLOB[] = {